Chessfull/PatikaIMBDTask/README.md

-## :notebook: This is the task about 'Generic Lists' in Patika+ Bootcamp. :notebook: C#
+## This is the task about 'Generic Lists' in Patika+ Bootcamp. :notebook: C#

 ### Features